Hello, and welcome to Inboxdollar.co Review.

 What I don’t like

 - It is outrageous that they have copied the original system Inbox Dollars.
-They have used the name, very similar domain name, copied text.
+They have used the name, a very similar domain name, and copied text.
 It should be reported to the FTC.

 - Fake testimonials and Fake income proofs

 What to Do Now?

 You have come to this article to find out what is this inboxdollar all about.

 Well, it does not work as they promise…

 I feel like I owe you something more than just simply saying, this does not work.

 So the question is – what does work?